 The Searching for California Hang Trees series took a slightly different approach by offering a critical look at the legacies of landscape photography.
 In downtown Los Angeles, Gonzales-Day created the Walking Tour of Los Angeles Lynching Sites to help introduce visitors to the city’s hidden past and the short film, RUN UP, makes this little-known history accessible to an ever wider audience, though screenings and talks, both nationally and internationally.

 Works from the Profiled Series have been exhibited internationally, and grew out of Gonzales-Day’s own research into the history of racial depiction and historic educational displays.
 This project has brought new attention to the material legacies of slavery, colonialism, imperialism, gender normativity, and whiteness, by photographing the marble and plaster stand-ins of human difference.
-Gonzales-Day is Professor of Art and Humanities at Scripps College.
+Gonzales-Day is Professor of Art at Scripps College.

 Gonzales-Day received a BFA from Pratt Institute in Brooklyn, an MFA from the University of California Irvine, and an MA from Hunter College in NYC.
 He is a Professor of Art at Scripps College in Claremont, CA. where he has taught since 1995.
 His work has been widely exhibited including: LACMA, Los Angeles; LAXART, Los Angeles; Tamayo Museum, Mexico City; Palais de Tokyo, Paris; The New Museum, NYC; Generali Foundation, Vienna, among others.
 In 2017, he was awarded a Guggenheim Fellowship in photography.